juanpabloacierno/django-admin-field-permissions/README.rst

 django-admin-field-permissions
 =====

-Django Admin Field Permmissions is a simple Django app to create profiles of field based permmissions including hide read-only and read & write.
+Django Admin Field Permmissions is a simple Django app to create profiles of field based permissions including hide read-only and read & write.
 Then you could associate profiles to groups or users.

 Detailed documentation is in the "docs" directory.
 ToDo